If you’re a beginner, you may not yet know how hard it is to find a good mandolin.

 Try Before You Buy

-Make sure that the mandolin is adequately set up to save them from the embarrassment that comes with poorly set mandolins.
 Try to learn the essential mandolin setups from friends who own the instrument before you buy yours.
-Compare various mandolins before deciding the one to buy.
+Compare various mandolins before deciding on the one to buy.

 Check For Technical Defects